 It a popular misconception that using a credit card will negatively impact the score.
 However, it is only true when an individual misses or defaults the payments.
 In such scenarios, the score will have a great impact.
 Furthermore, using credit cards wisely will help in creating a good credit history.
 Which will ultimately lead to having a good score.

 6. Closing a credit card improves the credit score

 Closing a credit card account will not help in improving the credit score.
 It brings down the credit limit and in turn pushing the credit utilisation ratio.
 A high utilization ratio will lead to a lower score.
 However, it is good to use the credit cards wisely to maintain the credit utilisation ratio at 30% or lower.

 In India, it is not a common practice for an employer to check the employee’s score.
 However, the employer can check it only upon seeking the employee’s approval.
-Also, such enquiries are considered as soft enquiries.
+Such enquiries are also known as soft enquiries.

 Qualification, job profile and income levels do not have an impact on the score.
-Such information is not even captured in the credit report.
+The credit report does not capture such information.
 A credit report has information about the debt.
 Also, the credit report will not have information about the certificate of deposits, savings accounts, etc.